HamzaNoor138/LeadPilot-AI-Powered-Lead-Automation-Engine/README.md

 No placeholders.
 No fake claims.
 Every email reads like it was written by hand.

----

 ## Deduplication

 Before any lead reaches scoring or CRM, the system queries Google Sheets and filters out any email already on record.
 Duplicates are silently dropped — no noise, no double-contacts in GHL.

----

 ## Solving the Spam Problem

 Cold outreach normally gets flagged for two reasons: **identical templated content** and **bursty, bot-like send patterns**.
 LeadPilot's pipeline is built to defeat both:

 - **Personalization kills pattern-matching** — every email is generated fresh from the lead's own scraped website content (see [AI Outreach Email](#ai-outreach-email)), so no two messages share the same boilerplate for spam filters to fingerprint.
-- **Randomized delay kills rate-based detection** — each send is throttled by a **random 2–5 minute delay** per contact ([Anti-Spam Throttle](#anti-spam-throttle) in the pipeline), breaking the fixed-interval "blast" signature that triggers ESP and inbox spam filters.
+- **Randomized delay kills rate-based detection** — each send is throttled by a **random 2–5 minute delay** per contact ([Anti-Spam Throttle](#anti-spam-throttle) below), breaking the fixed-interval "blast" signature that triggers ESP and inbox spam filters.

 Together, content variation + timing variation make automated outreach indistinguishable from a human sending one-off emails — protecting sender reputation and keeping deliverability high at scale.

----

 ## Anti-Spam Throttle

 Emails are dispatched with a **random 2–5 minute delay** per contact to avoid triggering spam filters and maintain a natural sending cadence.

----

 ## Setup Requirements

 - **n8n** instance (self-hosted or cloud)
 - GoHighLevel account with API bearer token and location ID
 - Google Sheets OAuth2 credentials connected to n8n
+- Airtable API key/OAuth2 credentials connected to n8n
 - ZeroBounce API key
 - OpenAI API key (GPT-4o-mini + GPT-4.1-mini access)
 - Gmail OAuth2 credentials connected to n8n
 - Slack OAuth2 credentials connected to n8n with a `#new-leads` channel

----
+- Apollo API key connected to n8n
+- ZoomInfo API credentials connected to n8n
+- Calendly API key/OAuth2 credentials connected to n8n
+- WhatsApp Business API credentials connected to n8n

 ## Workflow Triggers